nextflow-io/website/content/blog/2023/a-nextflow-docker-murder-mystery-the-mysterious-case-of-the-oom-killer.md

 Fortunately for our intrepid investigators, the killer exhibited a consistent *modus operandi*.
 Containerized jobs on [Amazon EC2](https://aws.amazon.com/ec2/) were being killed due to out-of-memory (OOM) errors, even when plenty of memory was available on the container host.
 While we initially thought the killer was native to the AWS cloud, we later realized it could also strike in other locales.

 What the killings had in common was that they tended to occur when Nextflow tasks copied large files from Amazon S3 to a container’s local file system via the AWS CLI.
-As some readers will be aware, the [nf-amazon](https://www.nextflow.io/docs/latest/plugins.html) plugin leverages the AWS CLI behind the scenes to facilitate data movement.
+As some readers may know, Nextflow leverages the AWS CLI behind the scenes to facilitate data movement.
 The killer’s calling card was an `[Errno 12] Cannot allocate memory` message, causing the container to terminate with an exit status of 1.

 ```txt
 Nov-08 21:54:07.926 [Task monitor] ERROR nextflow.processor.TaskProcessor - Error executing process > 'NFCORE_SAREK:SAREK:MARKDUPLICATES:BAM_TO_CRAM:SAMTOOLS_STATS_CRAM (004-005_L3.SSHT82)'